aspose-html-cloud/aspose-html-cloud-docs/html/getting-started/quickstart/_index.md

 weight: 20
 ---

-It is quite easy to use Aspose.Html for Cloud in your projects.
+It is quite easy to use Aspose.HTML for Cloud in your projects.
 All you need to do is:
 ## **1. Create a Free Account**
 Please go to <https://dashboard.aspose.cloud/#/> to create a free account.
 ## **2. Create New App and Get App Key and SID**
-Before you can make any requests to Aspose for Cloud APIs you need to [create an API client app](https://docs.aspose.cloud/total/create-new-app-and-get-app-key-and-sid).
+Before you can make any requests to Aspose for Cloud APIs you need to [create an API client app](https://docs.aspose.cloud/total/create-new-app-and-get-app-key-and-sid/).
 This will give you **App SID** and **App key (secret key)** which you can use to invoke Aspose for Cloud APIs.
 ## **3. Install the SDK of your choice**
-Aspose Html for Cloud SDK is written in 2 different languages, all you need to get started is to add our SDK to your existing project.
+Aspose.HTML for Cloud SDK is written in 2 different languages, all you need to get started is to add our SDK to your existing project.

 {{< tabs tabTotal="10" tabID="1" tabName1=".NET" tabName2="Python" tabName3="Java" tabName4="PHP" tabName5="Ruby" tabName6="Node.js" tabName7="C++" tabName8="Go" tabName9="Swift" tabName10="Android" >}}